 (Kōkō jidai kara tsukiatte iru kareshi wa iru monono, tsukiai ga dasei ni natte iru to kanji, fuman o tsunora sete iru)

-She has had a boyfriend since high school, but feels that the relationship is in a routine.
+She has a boyfriend since high school, but feels that the relationship has become routine.

 Here, “monono” shows how the relationship does not meet the character’s emotional expectations.